AlexColmer/tech201_vertualisation/README.md

 ## DevOps

-DevOps are responsible to tying teams together in a development cycle
+DevOps are responsible to tying teams together in a development cycle.

+- Breaks silos between developers and operators
+- Development infrastructure as code
+- Automation of deployment pipeline #
+- work together more
+- Continuouse release cycles

+## Cloud

+- Data centers
+- make sure they are running 24/7
+- Offer security - to protect data of users
+- On prem everyhting is managed by yourself
+- servers run at a very high temperature so efficient cooling is needed

 - Ease of use